-You may not have heard of a Zodiac before, but these small boats open a huge world of opportunity as they tuck you safely into the pockets of some of Antarctica's most beautiful inlets and shorelines.
-Your expedition crew will help you hop in and out with ease.
+You may not have heard of a zodiac before, but these small vessels open a huge world of opportunity as they tuck vou safely into the pockets of some of Antarctica's most beautiful inlets and shorelines.
+Your expedition crew will help you hop on a pair of snowshoes in Antarctica, enabling you to easily scale gentle slopes.
+This unique activity allows you to access hard to reach places and seek out the most impressive views.